 1.5 An organisation can only become a scheme contributor, if, in the opinion of the Scottish Ministers, it has made, or has agreed to make a fair and meaningful financial contribution, and which, in agreeing to make such a contribution, acknowledges the wrongfulness of, and the harm caused by, the historical child abuse which took place (see section 14 of the Act).

-1.6 Organisations which may be included as scheme contributors include public authorities, voluntary organisations and other persons (other than individuals) who exercise or have exercised functions in relation to safeguarding or promoting the welfare of children or protecting or furthering their interests (“relevant organisations”) as described in section 14 of the Act.
-This would include, for example, an organisation which owned, managed or was otherwise connected to relevant care settings (such as a residential institution or another place as described in section 20 of the Act) or an organisation which placed children it was responsible for in relevant care settings.
-A broad range of organisations are therefore potential contributors to the scheme.
+1.6 Organisations which may be included as scheme contributors include public authorities, voluntary organisations and other persons (other than individuals) who exercise or have exercised functions in relation to safeguarding or promoting the welfare of children or protecting or furthering their interests as described in section 14 of the Act (in this Statement of Principles such organisations are referred to as “relevant organisations”).
+This would include, for example, an organisation which owned, managed or was otherwise involved with a relevant care setting where historical child abuse took place (such as a residential institution as described in section 20 of the Act) or an organisation that arranged foster care or boarded out placements.
+A broad range of organisations are therefore potential contributors to the Scheme.

 - include an organisation on the contributor list,

 - remove a scheme contributor from the list, and

 - remove a scheme contributor with retrospective effect.

 1.10 Section 15 of the Act also says that the Statement of Principles must include the matters which the Scottish Ministers will take into account in determining whether a financial contribution is fair and meaningful.
 Those matters must include:

 - the circumstances in which a contribution that a relevant organisation proposes to make over a period of time for reasons of affordability can be a fair and meaningful one, and

 - the circumstances in which a contribution that takes into account the sustainability of any services provided by a relevant organisation can be a fair and meaningful one.